open-wc/open-wc/packages/testing/README.md

 ## Fixture Cleanup
-By default if you import via `import { ... } from '@open-wc/testing';` it will include a side-effect that cleans up fixtures.
+By default, if you import anything via `import { ... } from '@open-wc/testing-helpers';`, it will automatically register a side-effect that cleans up your fixtures.
 If you want to be in full control you can do so by using
 ```js
 import { fixture, fixtureCleanup } from '@open-wc/testing/index-no-side-effects.js';